fishmanlol/learngit/readme.md

 >this is a test
 >git has a mutable index called stage
+>something new